 I'm a scholarly editor and proofreader specializing in fiction and literature, literary criticism, poetry, and creative nonfiction.
-I also read for many subjects in the humanities and some science writing.
-In addition three years of in-house editorial experience with university presses and national literary magazines, I have been freelancing full time for seven years.
+I also read for many subjects in the humanities, business, science, and environmental writing.
+In addition three years of in-house editorial experience with university presses and national literary magazines, I have been freelancing full time for eight years.

 Copyedits and proofreads both nonfiction studies and short fiction award winners.